raviteja5/Deep-Learning-and-NLP/README.md

-# Deep-Learning-and-NLP
-Deep learning using PyTorch, and other NLP projects
+Deep learning for Dependency parser, and other NLP projects